What is GDP? How GDP of India is calculated

 Total national income is equal to the sum of all wages plus rents plus interest and profits.
 In India, this method for GDP calculation is not taken into consideration.
 So, this is not discussed elaborately for topic-specific discussion.

-Now, let’s have a look at the GDP of India figure for the F.Y 2017-18.
+Now, let’s have a look at the GDP of India figure for the F.Y 2015 to 2024

 For more in detailed data and easy understanding, one can check the following link